wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Terminology.md

 ## Group
 Place where members can connect with each other to get updates and share media.

-## Group list
+## Groups list
-List of groups displayed in the Wix Groups app home page.
+[List of groups](https://support.wix.com/en/article/wix-groups-about-your-groups-pages#groups-group-list) displayed in the Wix Groups app home page.

   > **Note:** Depending on the viewer's [role](#role), not all groups will be displayed.

 ## Group member
 Site member that has joined a group.
-The Groups API doesn't assign group members a unique ID.
-Instead, it uses the `memberId` from the [Members API](https://dev.wix.com/docs/rest/crm/members-contacts/members/members/introduction) for identification.

 ## Group privacy status
 Defines the visibility of a group in a [group list](#group-list) and how a site member can join it.